 Cafes and restaurants

 Some of our cafes and restaurants are now open for dine-ins with many also offering takeaway and delivery services.

 Those cafes and restaurants that do offer an eat-in service will ask you for your contact details, this is in line with government guidance, to make contact tracing easier if another customer tests positive for the virus.

-Please remember social distancing guidelines apply – click HERE for the guidance that comes in on 4 July.
+Please remember social distancing guidelines apply – click HERE for the guidance that came in on 4 July.